Call for cyberwar rules as US attacks Russia

 - What do we know?

-- The head of US Cyber Command, Gen. Paul M Nakasone, has been outspoken about the need to “defend forward” deep in an adversary’s networks to demonstrate that the US will respond to online attacks aimed at it.
-Donald Trump issued new authorities to Cyber Command last summer, in a still-classified document known as “National Security Presidential Memoranda 13”, giving far more leeway to conduct offensive online operations without receiving presidential approval.
+- The head of US Cyber Command, Gen. Paul M Nakasone, has been outspoken about the need to “defend forward”, deep in an opponent’s networks to show that the US will respond to online attacks aimed at it.
+Donald Trump issued new powers to Cyber Command last summer to conduct offensive online operations without needing his presidential approval.

 - What do we not know?